EinfachTuen/angular-microapp-master/README.md

 This example is a fork of [Manfred Steyers great Micro app example](https://github.com/manfredsteyer/angular-microapp).
 ### Changes
+27.11.2018(Hauke) - not load navbar again in other components.
+And added extra path.

-25.06.2018 - remove the need for the hash based location strategy (HashLocationStrategy ) and enable the default PathLocationStrategy by syncing the routers
+25.06.2018 - remove the need for the hash based location strategy (HashLocationStrategy) and enable the default PathLocationStrategy by syncing the routers

 25.06.2018 - add lazy loading of the micro apps